Skip to main content

 Entrance of CMS building

 The first phase of Charlottesville Middle School opened in August 2025, with 7th and 8th graders learning in a brand-new academic building on the campus of the former Buford Middle School.
 The second and final phase, when 6th graders will be welcomed to the school, is expected to be complete in August 2026.
+The total anticipated cost of this three-year construction and renovation project will be $91.8 million, which is the City’s first significant investment in school facilities since the opening of CHS in 1974.
+A $17.6 million grant from the Virginia Department of Education is also helping to support.

 Entrance of CMS building